gooddata/gooddata-ui/website/versioned_docs/version-5.0.0/sso.md

     If you need public access, you may use proxy method below.
     GoodData Platform doesn't support public access, but there is a possibility to supply access token via URI.
-    (But it is not supported by UI SDK.)
+    (But it is not supported by GoodData.UI.)
  -->

 ## Use GoodData platform users - no SSO required